Woman encourages New York Giants to change policy requiring tickets for babies

 At MetLife Stadium, the policy is all children up to 34 inches tall can get into events for free, including Jets games, but they have to sit on someone's lap.

-But the New York Giants policy says everyone entering has to have a ticket -- including sleeping children.
+But the New York Giants policy said everyone entering has to have a ticket -- including sleeping children.

 They did allow Silas in because it was pre-season game.